cesar-douady/open-lmake/doc/src/lmake_module.md

 For example, if file `a/b` is opened for reading, and it turns out to be a symbolic link to `c`, open-lmake will set a dep to `a/b` as a link, and to `a/c` as a link (in case it is itself a link) and regular (as it is opened).

-By default, passed deps are associated with no access, but are required to be buildable and produced without error.
+By default, passed deps are associated with no access, but are required to be buildable and produced without error unless `readdir_ok` is true.
 To simulate a plain access, you need to pass `read=True` to associate accesses and `required=False` to allow it not to exist.

 If `verbose`, return a dict with one entry par dep where: